UFResearchComputing/Linux_training/README.md

 ![UFRC logo](images/ufrc_logo.png)

-*Last updated: September 8, 2021*
+*Last updated: January 25, 2024*

 ## About this training module

 This training module assumes that you have a HiPerGator account.
-If you do not have a HiPerGator account, you can [follow along using this version of the training](non_HiPerGator.md) which uses a free, web-based Bash shell.
+If you do not have a HiPerGator account, you can [follow along using this version of [the training](non_HiPerGator.md), which uses a free, web-based Bash shell.

 Click the Zoom logo to view a recording of a training session using this material: [![Zoom logo with link to recording](images/ZoomLogo.png)](https://ufl.zoom.us/rec/share/BIEx1t7vgZVvK6FTQatN-zwO-UNN4Tpow7FImOcDbgQXsBHbAe7jv6Wjvzo8t1rf.d06q_-Z7Av7BhbQD?startTime=1631198522000)